gosh-sh/docs/docs/hacks-and-grants/user-guide.md

 ### **for the organizers**

+!!! warning "important"
+    * To create a Hackathon, you must be a member of the DAO.

+    * The DAO must have enough tokens in its reserve to allocate towards Hackathon rewards.

+    * The experts who will be part of the jury for the Hackathon must be registered participants of the DAO before the event commences.

 To create a **Hackathon**, you need to navigate to the **"Hacks & Grants"** tab in the DAO where you are a member.

 Make sure to check the guidelines and requirements of the DAO to ensure that you have the necessary permissions and resources to host the Hackathon.